Leadwerks/glTFExtensions/ULTRA_CollisionShape/README.md

 Collision shapes are defined within a dictionary property in the glTF scene description file, by adding an extensions property to the top-level glTF 2.0 object and defining a ULTRA_CollisionShape property with an array inside it.

-Each light defines a mandatory type property that designates the type of light (directional, point or spot).
-The following example defines a white-colored directional light.
+Each collision shape defines a mandatory type property that designates the type of shape (box, cylinder, cone, capsule, sphere, mesh, or convex_hull).
+The following example defines a box with dimensions of one unit:

 ```json
 "extensions": {